 The on-site assessment and location visit generally takes about an hour including a tour of the centre, an introduction to staff and peers and a discussion about expectations and needs.

-We understand this can be an anxious process and staff will make you welcome and accommodate your requirements in order to minimise any anxieties.
+We understand this can be an anxious process but our staff will make clients welcome and help reduce any concerns.

 Family are also welcome to attend if desired, clients and their families are encouraged to ask as many questions as needed.